-- Fill out the form, including username, Full Name, Known As, Category, and government-issued phoot ID.
+- Fill out the form, including username, Full Name, Document type (like government issued photo ID), Category, Country/Region, and Audience.

 It's important to note, you won't necessarily receive a verified badge if you request one.
 Learn more about what happens after you request a verified badge.

 I might be biased, but Instagram is one of the most fun (and visually appealing) social apps around.
 And now, with these tricks, you can use it to an even fuller extent.

 Plus, many of these features can help to enhance your brand's presence on Instagram.
 Now, you know how to use the app more efficiently, to make sure you're only tagged in photos you want to appear on your profile, and have even more ways to engage with the people by whom you'd like to be discovered.